photosynthechris/DnD_Emmerich/Meta/Warpstone's Daddies/Session Notes/Session 2023-04-12 - 17th Session.md

 Notes that they can't see the surface of the hells, and "comet" shooting from the hells to emmerich some time ago

+15-17000 years ago

+Slayed the "Beast of the Serpent" who launched a "zombie" invasion

+Tali Telescopes: